Featured Articles ➔

 The unspoken secrets to beautiful hair come down to how you do your hair care routine.
 There are no real right or wrong answers when it comes to shampooing, merely recommendations for the most optimal ways to do it.
 Perhaps the techniques you’ve been using are just fine, but there is always room for improvement.

 Let’s start with the basics.
-How much shampoo should you use?
-A small dollop?
-The real answer is all dependent on your hair type.
+How much shampoo to use?
+Should I use more shampoo?
+Should I use less shampoo?
+Should I use a small dollop?
+The answers are all dependent on your hair type.

-How Much To Use For Your Hair Type
+How Much Shampoo To Use For Your Hair Type

 Once you figure out your hair type, you can cater to your hair care routine to your unique needs.
 The back of your shampoo bottle has recommendations, but it is based on generalities that aren’t specific for your hair type.
 Check out the guide below: